Divorce Laws and Grounds under Hindu Marriage Act in India

 While India feels that one should have the right to divorce, it is still a highly stigmatizing action.
 Women are looked upon more harshly than men in this regard.
 There continue to be segments of Indian society that feel divorce is never an option, regardless of how abusive or adulterous the husband may be which adds to the greater disapproval for women.
 A divorced woman often will return to her family, but may not be wholeheartedly welcomed.
 She puts, especially if she has children, an economic burden on her family and is often given lowly household tasks to perform.
 There is also the risk that a divorced woman’s presence would ward off possible marriages for other daughters within the household.
 Unavoidably, the overall status of the family and household are lowered by having a divorcee living with amongst them.
 A woman’s class and caste are a major factor in her acceptance back into society.
 Women from higher classes tend to have an easier time than middle or lower class women in returning to the social order after a divorce.
 An exception to this model is the extreme bottom of the society who have experienced little rebuff from peers after a divorce.

-(The above contents are for information purpose only, you are advised to seek independent legal advise from legal expert)
+(The details provided above is for information purpose only.
+You are well advised to seek legal advice before acting)